dentarg/auth0-blog/_posts/2017-02-08-is-multifactor-authentication-the-best-way-to-secure-your-accounts-myths-and-reality.markdown

 ## Myths Busted

-There's no doubt that implementing multifactor authentication is one of the best ways to improve the security of a website or an app that doesn't have it.
+There's no doubt that [implementing multifactor authentication is one of the best ways to improve the security of a website or an app](https://auth0.com/multifactor-authentication) that doesn't have it.
 But as with any decision regarding the privacy and security of your users and their information, nothing is as simple as it appears at first glance.

 At [Auth0](https://auth0.com/), we want to make sure that MFA is something you can implement knowing that it will protect your accounts without harming the user experience.
 With [Guardian](https://auth0.com/guardian/), we're pushing that project forward, and we're really excited to have you try it out.
 Check it out!

+> [Auth0 offers a generous **free tier**](https://auth0.com/pricing) to get started with modern authentication.